moogloof/loofOS/README.md

 # loofOS
 A novice OS.
 I'm still learning OS theory and computer architecture.
 A complete OS for one architecture will probably take me 1-2 years.

+**NOTE:** Currently I have paused work on the ARM arch kernel, as qemu for some reason decided to leave out emulation for the timer.
+Without the timer, I will not be able to test out context switching, multitasking, nor will I be able to write the scheduler.
+So until I find a solution that doesn't involve overwriting the kernel of my only ARM system that I need for development, I will be dropping all work on that end.

 ### Building
 Just `make` at the root path of the repo to see what architectures are currently available.
 Then, do `make <arch>`.
 Also, the Makefile is incredibly scuffed, so basically you will need to compile on an `ARM` system in order to compile for `ARM` and you will need the LLVM and cross compile toolchain in order to compile for `x86`.